 She describes the need to spend time doing nothing - or just being - as essential to leading well-rounded, fulfilling lives.

 We need to remind ourselves that our brains are not built to run at such high speeds constantly and be productive all the time.
-We need rest to re-energize and focus; we need a connection to feel happy and healthy.
-In fact, running at high speeds without breaks will eventually lead to burnouts and affect the very productivity that we were chasing.
+We need rest to re-energize and focus; we need a connection to feeling happy and healthy.
+In fact, running at high speeds without breaks will eventually lead to burnout and affect the very productivity that we were chasing.

 The questions that immediately crop up are, How can I do it?
 How can I get my kids to do nothing?
 We understand that 'doing nothing' is easier said than done.
 In fact, learning how to tune off and find joy in nothing time is an art, which when mastered can help us reap many benefits.
 We are here to give you a few tips to help you find that joy.

 Life can get busy, stressful, and loud.
 It is important to find some time to shut down and unwind.
 The first step to doing nothing is to find the time when you can disconnect from the world and be with your family.
 Schedule a time when everyone is available.
 This doesn't have to be long.
 Setting aside many hours to do nothing would be impractical and overwhelming.
 It can be as short as 5-10 minutes but try to do it a few times a week.
 As you get used to the practice of doing nothing, you can increase the time periods and create a routine out of it.

 You can also use the free time that you find in a day to do nothing.
 This can be the few minutes between calls or the 15-minute window that opened up because of a canceled appointment.
 Instead of turning to screens or tending to other tasks, use these short intervals to unwind, relax and do nothing.
 This will help you feel more energized when you return to work.